-(i) It is customary to make obituary references in the Rajya Sabha on the passing away of sitting Members, ex-Members and outstanding personages and dignitaries.
+- (i) It is customary to make obituary references in the Rajya Sabha on the passing away of sitting Members, ex-Members and outstanding personages and dignitaries.
 Generally, it is the Chairman who makes a reference to the passing away of a Member or an ex-Member or a dignitary.
 The House then stands in silence for a minute as a mark of respect to the memory of the deceased.
-These references are made immediately after the House meets, before the listed business (other than oaths/ affirmations) is taken up.
+These references are made immediately after the House meets, before the listed business (other than oaths/affirmations) is taken up. - (ii) The procedure regarding adjournment of the House, on the death of sitting Members, Ministers, National Leaders and other outstanding persons, is as follows:- - (a) In the case of death of a sitting Member of Rajya Sabha who dies when Parliament is in session, the House will be adjourned for the day as soon as the message is received or on the following day if the message is received late. - (b) In the case of death of a sitting Member during the inter-session period, the House after making obituary reference, on the first day of the Session, may be adjourned for an hour as a mark of respect in memory of the departed. - (c) In the case of the death of a Minister who, at the time of his death, was not a Member of the Rajya Sabha, the House will be adjourned for the day, if the death took place in Delhi, in order to enable the Members to participate in the funeral or sending of the dead body from Delhi. - (d) In the case of the death of the head of a national political party, the House may be adjourned for the day if- - (a) the deceased was a sitting Member of the Lok Sabha at the time of his death, - (b) his party was represented in the Rajya Sabha and had been recognised by the Chairman either as a Party or Group in the House, and - (c) the death took place in Delhi, in order to enable the Members to participate in the funeral or sending of the dead body from Delhi.

-- (ii) In the following cases, the House may be adjourn for the day:- - (a) In the case of death of a sitting Member of Rajya Sabha who dies when Parliament is in session, the House will be adjourned for the day as soon as the message is received or on the following day if the message is received late. - (b) In the case of death of a sitting Member during the intersession period, the House will be adjourned on the first day of the session, after making obituary reference. - (c) In the case of the death of a Minister who, at the time of his death, was not a Member of the Rajya Sabha, the House will be adjourned for the day, if the death took place in Delhi, in order to enable the Members to participate in the funeral or sending of the dead body from Delhi. - (d) In the case of the death of the head of a national political party, the House may be adjourned for the day if (a) the deceased was a sitting Member of the Lok Sabha at the time of his death, (b) his party was represented in the Rajya Sabha and had been recognised by the Chairman either as a Party or Group in the House and (c) the death took place in Delhi, in order to enable the Members to participate in the funeral or sending of the dead body from Delhi. - (e) In the case of the death of an outstanding personality or national leader or a foreign dignitary, the Chairman, in consultation with the Leader of the House, decides in each case whether the House should be adjourned for the day or not.
+(d) In the case of the death of an outstanding personality or national leader or a foreign dignitary, the Chairman, in consultation with the Leader of the House, decides in each case whether the House should be adjourned for the day or not.